 How many taxi and private hire businesses are already operating in your area?
 What are your local buses like for school children and senior citizens?
 Are any airport transport services offered?
 Are local taxi ranks outside pubs and clubs already overcrowded or is there a shortage in the early hours?

-Here are seven of the key markets to consider - are you covering all of these?
+Here are seven of the key market segments to consider - are you covering all of these?

 While weddings are one-off occasions, they can be very lucrative.
 There are so many aspects to planning a wedding that brides and grooms are only too happy to get the transportation worries out of the way.

 Local wedding fairs are perfect for meeting potential customers and asking directly.
 Even having your card in local florists and bridal shops can be enough to drum up business.

 Weddings come in all shapes and sizes so whether you work alone or have a fleet of shiny minibuses there’ll be plenty of opportunities - from stag and hen parties, moving wedding guests around town or even transporting the lucky couple to their reception.